 Guidelines and application form

-Funding categories: Funding priorities will be announced in April 2015.
+Funding categories: Funding priorities will be announced later this year.

 We will not consider the following: